MLF Format Club Tournament

 **MLF FORMAT EXPLANATION**

 2. EACH boat must also have a designated person to record and notify the other boats of scoretracker updates.
 We will create a group text with a member of each boat.
-When a scorable bass is caught, you will weigh (or measure the fish), write it on your scoresheet and then notify the group text of the size of the scorable bass AND your current team total.
+When a scorable bass is caught, you will measure the fish, write it on your scoresheet and then notify the group text of the weight of the scoreable bass AND your current team total.

 For example: Charlie and Robert catch their 3rd bass and its a 2.7lb bass.
 Record it on the team scoresheet and then send a group text saying this: Charlie/Robert 2.7 LM for 6.2 total

-3. Jonathan Creek is the ONLY allowable water for this event.
+3. Little River is the ONLY allowable water for this event.
 Time schedule:

 6:00-8:30 Period 1